MarketSquare/SSHLibrary/BUILD.rst

     python setup.py sdist register upload

+8. Update the docs from gh-pages directory.
+You can generate the docs with this command:

+    PYTHONPATH=src python -m robot.libdoc SSHLibrary SSHLibrary.html

-8. Tweet (or re-tweet) about the release as @robotframework to get it into News at http://robotframework.org.
+9. Tweet (or re-tweet) about the release as @robotframework to get it into News at http://robotframework.org.

-9. Send release mails.
+10. Send release mails.